Manish071167/100-days-of-DSA/README.md

 to
 code
 DSA problems in C.
-I am a First Year
+I am a First Year BTech CSE student